BinuBims/Esmeralda_aboutme_page/README.md

 ## About Me Page for Esmeralda Quezada

+### Her story:

+*Esmeralda is a software engineer who proudly embraces her Mexican heritage.
+To bring her personality into the design, she requested a theme inspired by Mexican culture, with blue as her signature color.
+I incorporated various cultural backgrounds throughout the page to tell her story visually.
+As an accomplished marathon runner who completed a 26-mile race, it felt fitting to include a playful Sonic GIF to highlight her passion for running.
+This "About Me" page authentically reflects Esmeralda — a proud Mexican, a dedicated engineer, and a strong athlete.*

 ### Key Features:
 * Used percentages, `rem`/`em`, and Flexbox to make the website responsive across all devices.
 (See the video below.)
 * Added a hamburger menu for mobile responsiveness.